Table of Contents

 If you are a new owner, you may find the training process to be a bit demanding in the beginning.
 Try the following tips for maximum results:

 - Use the reward and punishment method.
-Always treat your baby with a sweet and a pet if they do something right.
+Always give your baby a treat, a gift, or praise if they do something right.
 Reprimand them if they disobey, but never use cruelty.

 - Use the best training collars.
 They are useful aids that can speed up the process and make it effective.